rmfalcao/rmfalcao.github.io/index.md

 ## News

-- I am part of the Organizing Committee of [SAGAI'25, the 1st International Workshop on Software Architecture and Generative AI](https://www.iese.fraunhofer.de/en/events/sagai.html), to be held together with ICSA'25 in Odense (Denmark).
+- **SAGAI'25:** I am part of the Organizing Committee of [SAGAI'25, the 1st International Workshop on Software Architecture and Generative AI](https://www.iese.fraunhofer.de/en/events/sagai.html), to be held together with ICSA'25 in Odense (Denmark).
-- I am contributing to the Program Committee of [ICSA'25](https://conf.researchr.org/home/icsa-2025) (track "Software Architecture in Practice").
+- **ICSA'25:** I am contributing to the Program Committee of [ICSA'25](https://conf.researchr.org/home/icsa-2025) (track "Software Architecture in Practice").
-- InfoDays 2024 Modernes API: In September 2024, I talked in Cologne (Germany) about the potential for using generative AI to implement generic APIs.
+- **InfoDays 2024 Modernes API:** In September 2024, I talked in Cologne (Germany) about the potential for using generative AI to implement generic APIs.
 The slides can be found [here](202409266_Falcao_InfoDays-2024.pdf).

 ## Research interests